aegorenkov/DAT7_dayhw/HWday2.md

     * choice_description lists the customizations and ingredients made by the consumer for a given item in an order

+    * item_price refers to the price of the food item that is represented by the row

     **How many orders do there appear to be?**
     ```
     tail chipotle.tsv